Last reviewed: December 2021

-The health, welfare and safety of our residents and staff is our highest priority during this difficult time.
-We are watching the situation closely and monitoring the latest government advice in relation to our services.
-The situation is rapidly changing, and we are doing our utmost to keep residents updated as things unfold.
+The health, welfare and safety of our residents and staff is our highest priority and we continue to monitor government advice.
 You can find our most up to date information on this page, which we will review regularly.

 You can access the latest accurate information on Coronavirus, including the current situation in the UK and details about the virus and its symptoms at: